Visit Bhutan in July

 Bhutan Rainfall in July

-Bhutan receives extensive rainfall in the month of July.
+Bhutan receives extensive rainfall in July.
 It is the start of the monsoon season and lasts till August before the monsoon rain subsides.
-July also is the time for the abundant time of the year as flowers are in bloom and the valleys are covered in green, weeping willows sweep the banks of many of the rivers and pine cones glisten in the sun, so full with resin they are ready to plummet to the ground.
+July also is the time for the abundant time of the year as flowers are in bloom and the valleys are covered in green, weeping willows sweep the banks of many of the rivers and pine cones glisten in the sun, so full of resin they are ready to plummet to the ground.

 Best Things to Do in Bhutan in July